 Can You Change a Prenup?
 6 Reasons for Modification

+If you’re wondering if you can change a prenup after it’s final, the answer is “yes.”
+Although you still need to keep some legal considerations in mind.
+The legal system surrounding prenups understands that if there's one constant in life, it's change.
 As you and your partner grow in your lives together, your circumstances can change significantly.
 You may acquire new joint assets like a home, one of you may start a business, or you may start a family and have children.
-These events might require you to make adjustments to your initial agreement, which may have you wondering: can you change a prenup?
+These significant life events might require you to make adjustments to your initial prenup, which may have you wondering: can you change a prenup?
+Fortunately, you can modify a prenuptial agreement.
+This would be an amendment to the prenuptial agreement that both of you would need to review and sign.
+However, there are some important legal considerations to keep in mind.
+At Neptune, we specialize in guiding couples through the complexities of prenuptial, postnuptial and modification agreement.

 6 Common Reasons for Modifying a Prenuptial Agreement

-Life is full of changes, and you and your partner may choose to modify your prenup for a number of reasons.
+You and your partner may choose to modify your prenup for a number of reasons.
 These reasons can include:

 1. Big Financial Changes on the Horizon

-If one of you receives a large inheritance or grows a successful business, your original prenup might no longer reflect your financial reality.
+If one of you receives a large inheritance or grows a successful business, your original prenup may no longer reflect your financial reality.
 Revising the agreement ensures both partners acknowledge these changes and have a fair plan in place for dividing assets in the future.

 2. The Birth of Your Children